telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 curl localhost:1026/v2/entities -s -S --header 'Accept: application/json' | python -mjson.tool
 ```

-In our case, it will return both Room1 and Room2:
+In our case, both Room1 and Room2 will be returned:

 ```
 [